PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 Across group sets, students can belong to multiple groups; Presentation group 1 AND Marking group 2.

 ### Group set visibility
 Each group set can be hidden from (default) or visible to students depending on the set's purpose.
-If the group set is visibile, students will only see their specific group.
+If the group set is visible, students will only see their specific group.

 For example, the Presentation group set should be visible so that students can see their group details, but the Marking group should be hidden as students don't need access to this information.